General Information

 1. Live in student housing;

-2. Receive financial help in the form of School-sponsored scholarships or grants;
+2. Receive financial help in the form of school-sponsored scholarships or grants;

-3. Participate in any School-recognized activity unless fees are paid;
+3. Participate in any school-recognized activity unless fees are paid;

 4. Take advantage of activities provided by student fees unless such fees are paid.

-Course work completed by a part-time degree student who subsequently changes to full-time status will be accepted as meeting degree requirements.
+Coursework completed by a part-time degree student who subsequently changes to full-time status will be accepted as meeting degree requirements.

 Seniors in Graduate Courses